Pace (unit): Standardized units

 Like other traditional measurements, the pace started as an informal unit of length, but was later standardized, often with the specific length set according to a typical brisk or military marching stride.

 In the United States the pace is an uncommon customary unit of length denoting a brisk single step and equal to 2+1/2 ft.

 The Ancient Roman pace (passus) was notionally the distance of a full stride from the position of one heel where it raised off of the ground to where it set down again at the end of the step: two steps, one by each foot.
 Under Marcus Vipsanius Agrippa, it was standardized as the distance of two steps (gradūs) or five Roman feet (pedes), about 1.48 m.
 One thousand paces were described simply as mille passus or passuum, now known as a Roman mile; this is the origin of the English term "mile".

 The Byzantine pace (βῆμα, bḗma) was an adaption of the Roman step, a distance of 2½ Greek feet.
 The double pace (βῆμα διπλοῦν, bḗma diploûn), meanwhile, was similar to the Roman unit, comprising 5 Greek feet.

 The Welsh pace (cam) was reckoned as 3 Welsh feet of 9 inches and thus may be seen as similar to the English yard: 3 paces made up a leap and 9000 a Welsh mile.

+The Russian arshin is an archaic unit equal to 28 in by definition.
+This originates from the Ottoman arşın of around 27 in, defined as an arm's length.
+In the 18th century, the Anglophile Peter the Great redefined the value of the units in terms of English units.
+The new arshin became a 'pace' of exactly 28".
+Military use of this measure encouraged the thought of it as a pace, and thus easily measured in the field, and so it became the calibration measure for rifle sights.